lephisto/tesla-apiscraper/README.md

 ```
 docker run -p 3000:3000 -e "TESLA_USERNAME=<your tesla email>" -e "TESLA_PASSWORD=<your tesla password>" tesla-apiscraper:latest
 ```
-## Using the API for the Scraper App for android
+## Using the API for the Scraper App for Android or custom implementation

 There's a little Android App, that can help you letting your car sleep and immidiately turn on scraping when needed.
 You need to uncomment and configure the follwing Values for it in config.py: